gillianassi/ResearchProject_Regression/README.md

 #### 2.3 Multivariate Linear Regression
 ##### General Explenation
 It is also possible to analyse the degree of a linear relation of multiple predictors and responses.
 This is based on the same concept of the previous linear regression but adds extra variables to the field.
-A detailed description of multivariate regression problems can be found via the following sources:
+A detailed description of multivariate regression problems can be found through the following sources:
 * Section 2.3.1, Ch.
 2 from the book “The Elements of Statistical Learning” of Hastie, Tibshirani and Friedman.
 * Section 3.1, Ch.
 3 from the book “Pattern recognition and machine learning” of Bishop and Nasrabadi.
 * Section 4, Ch.
 1 from the Lecture notes [Supervised Learning](https://sgfin.github.io/files/notes/CS229_Lecture_Notes.pdf)